Frequently asked questions about data protection in Azure Information Protection

 Yes.
 The protection settings that you can configure in the Azure portal let you add permissions to users and groups from outside your organization, and even all users in another organization.
-Unless the template will be used exclusively for sending email using the new capabilities from Office 365 Message Encryption, do not add accounts from social identities (such as Gmail and Microsoft) or other accounts that are not in Azure AD.
+You might find it useful to reference the step-by-step example, Secure document collaboration by using Azure Information Protection.

 Note that if you have Azure Information Protection labels, you must first convert your custom template to a label before you can configure these protection settings in the Azure portal.
 For more information, see Configuring and managing templates for Azure Information Protection.

 Alternatively, you can add external users to custom templates (and labels) by using PowerShell.
 This configuration requires you to use a rights definition object that you use to update your template:

 Specify the external email addresses and their rights in a rights definition object, by using the New-AadrmRightsDefinition cmdlet to create a variable.